This perennial wildflower is 2-8" tall. It is ascending to erect with

 that are about 1 mm. in length, reniform and somewhat flattened in

 shape, and smooth along their outer surfaces.
-Attached to each seed, there is
+Attached to each seed,

 a spongy food appendage (elaisome).
 The root system is fibrous and